nythrox/effects.js/docs/examples.md

    const getUser = effect("getUser")
    const sendNotification = effect("sendNotification")

-  // write your program in direct style using the generator do notation const onUserClick = eff(function* () {
+  const onUserClick = eff(function* () {
      // get the current request from express const req = yield authenticatedRequest()